The following are

 Department of State Health Services (DSHS)

-definitions offered by various subrecipients of Tarrant County HIV/AIDS
+definitions of services offered by various subrecipients in Tarrant County.

 Early Intervention Services